-8 See Fullerton et.al.
-(2010).
-They use an illustrative example where the higher prices are equivalent to a tax on labour, adding distortions per se.
-In our case a tax on labour is equivalent to an increase in the general uniform ad-valorem component (t).
+10 See Fullerton, Leicester and Smith (2010).
+They use an illustrative example where the higher prices are equivalent to a tax on labor, adding distortions per se.
+In our case a tax on labor is equivalent to an increase in the general uniform ad valorem component (t).

-$^{^{9}}$ In some cases some bounds effects on the required changes in λ to undo potential double-dividend gains may be simulated.
+11 In some cases some bounds effects on the required changes in λ to undo potential double-dividend gains may be simulated income, a uniform (across households) price increase (like those obtained after tax reform) will be regressive.